 At 5:00 pm EAT, I attend our team’s standup meeting, where we share updates on the tasks we completed the previous day and projects we plan to work on that day.
 At this point all my work materials have been already organized, so completing tasks takes little time.
 I'm mostly waiting to attend meetings or respond to any queries from my Delivery Manager or teammates.

 I struggled to get used to the new routine for the first couple of weeks, but later my body got acclimatised to my new reality.
 I faced a number of challenges during this time, and the major issue was that I cut myself off from the outside world, as I had to stay home all day and make sure I only did things that would not affect my ability to stay awake during the overlap hours at work.

 My girlfriend had an onsite job, and she would leave at 7:00 am in the morning, while I was sleeping – because I had slept late the previous night due to the overlap at work.
 She would then return home in the evening when my working day had just started.
 At first, we had no time for a conversation until the weekend.

 Occasionally, I would forget to take breaks and keep working as long as I still had tasks on my board.
 I had to plan around this, to ensure I had time to grab refreshments.

-I sometimes felt disjointed, as I would not talk to anyone except people at work who were far away, and never felt like I could have a real conversation with people.
+I sometimes felt disjointed, as I didn't talk to anyone except people at work who were , and never felt like I could have a real conversation with people.

 I always looked forward to the weekend, where I would be able to have some actual conversations in-person, with friends and family, and that kept me moving through the week.